mohanadarafe/pd-reproducibility/README.md

 python run.py
 ```

-**Warning: this operation could take weeks to run if running on a single computer!**
+**Warning: this operation could take a long time!**

+## Notebook
+You can review the machine learning pipeline by accessing this [notebook](ml/ml-pipeline-notebook.ipynb)

 ## Meeting Notes
 The following log is dedicated to keep track of meetings & discussions from the authors of this project.
-They can be found [here](https://github.com/mohanadarafe/pd-reproducibility/blob/main/MEETING_LOGS.md).
+They can be found [here](/MEETING_LOGS.md).

 ### Credits
 | Name | Role |